Compare MCP gateway alternatives without reducing the decision to protocol support.

 Useful when the team wants protocol and endpoint control first, but may leave more operator work outside the product.

-Best when server catalogs, tool scope, prompt gating, and review need to stay centralized as rollout grows.
+Best when server catalogs, tool scope, prompt gating, and review need to stay centralized as adoption grows.

 MCP alternatives become operator comparisons quickly